anslan/BGE_biomonitoring_wf/docs/1sampling_malaise.rst

 Collecting samples
 ~~~~~~~~~~~~~~~~~~

 #.
-Collect the collection bottle,
+Collect the collection bottle
-#. add more ethanol (if needed) to ensure **all individuals are submerged**, and attach the lid.
+#.
+Add more ethanol (if needed) to ensure **all individuals are submerged**, and attach the lid
 #.
-If placing a new collection bottle, then use a clean paper tissue to **clean the trap head** to remove dead arthropods.
+If placing a new collection bottle, then use a clean paper tissue to **clean the trap head** to remove dead arthropods
 #.
 The specimens in ethanol may be preserved at room temperature, avoiding light exposure (but -20˚ C is advisable for long term storage).

 ____________________________________________________